-He was not pushed or forced to come see me.
-He took the initiative to start exercising as he has been sitting at home for months.
-He started feeling the weight packing on and he new he needed to get moving in order to get better.
+He was not pushed or forced to come to see me.
+But he took the initiative to exercise as he had been sitting at home for months.
+He started feeling the weight packing on, knowing he needed to get moving to get better.

 What a champion!

 5 Highlights of Training a Client with a Concussion